tacaswell/matplotlib/doc/users/whats_new/style_changes.rst

 These changes include:

+- The default figure background color is now white.

 - By default, the number of points displayed in a legend is now 1.

 - The ''Blues'' colormap has been adjusted to be perceptually uniform.
 The old